 Visual/Performing Art: One year of a visual or performing art is required for both graduation and college eligibility, but I recommend that you pursue creativity all four years (and later in life, too).

 World Language: Two years of the same language are required for four year college eligibility.
 There is no foreign language graduation requirement.
 Some colleges recommend three or more years of foreign language.
 Please check college admission requirements on Naviance or college websites for more detailed information.

 Electives: We have a wealth of offerings so take full advantage of the rich offerings available.
-Explore something new (i.e., Art History, Psychology, Street Law, Guitar, etc.).
+Explore something new (i.e., Art History, Psychology, Street Law, Music Performance, etc.).

 How do I find out about the AP/Honors classes?

 Go to the AP/Honors Information page and review the AP/Honors Matrix for entrance requirements and the Information and Advice if you are considering these classes.
 Make sure to attend all meetings so that you have as many options available as possible.

 When considering AP courses, know that these take a huge commitment of time and energy.
 For many students, the perfect number of AP courses to take is ZERO.
 For others, one AP course in an area of strong interest or aptitude is just right.
 For those who want intense challenge, a maximum of two college courses in any given year will provide for a demanding and rigorous experience, while leaving room for athletic or performing art pursuits.
 Limiting the number of AP courses to no more than two will also leave time for relaxation, socializing, spending time with family, and getting enough sleep to feel energized every day you attend school.

 How do I know if I got into an Academy?

 The list of students admitted will be available in counseling.